 |Hispanic or Latino||35|

-Civil Engineering Tech appeals to people across the globe.
+Americans aren’t the only ones with an interest in Civil Engineering Tech.
 About 11.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia